EU approved Chromium yeast for blood sugar control

 - Organically bound chromium from chromium yeast ( ChromoPrecise® )

-- Up to 10x better bioavailability than other chromium sources
+- Absorbed up to 10 times better than other chromium sources

-- Helps to maintain the body's normal blood sugar levels
+- Helps maintain normal blood sugar levels in the body

 - Contributes to a normal metabolism of dietary nutrients

 * RDA=Recommended Daily Allowance

 1 tablet daily, unless advised otherwise.
 Do not chew the tablet but swallow it whole, preferably during/after a meal.

 Dietary supplements should not replace a varied diet.

 A healthy lifestyle and a varied diet are important for maintaining good health.